himichaelhe/michaelhe.github.io/collegelessons.md

 Perform self-hypnosis by making your bed and dressing nicely every day.
 This signals your subconsciousness that you can and want to achieve things in life.

-Note: Samuel also chose this point.

 Know how to write good emails.
 Good emails get straight to the point, have no extra fat, and are pleasant to read with no rude language or grammar errors.
 Be sincere and authentic, so professors would want to meet you in person.
 Make good use of bullet points and multiple paragraphs.

-Note: Theo also chose this point.

 Recognize the value and trap of summers.
 If you focus on the “what did you do in the summer” part, then you will do anything to not “waste” time, similar to dating just to not be left out.
 Instead, think about the realistic options you have and the long-term impact each may bring.
 For example, how do you choose between a summer job at the mall and a mission trip to Mexico?
 What about an internship at a tech startup and summer research?
 There’s no right answer, but you do have to think for yourself on this one.